Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Introduction

-Lattice codes are the counterpart of linear codes in the Euclidean space.
-The existence of lattice codes achieving the Gaussian channel capacity has been established using the random coding argument \cite{zamir,LingBel13}.
-Lattice codes are also useful in a wide range of applications in multiterminal communications, such as information-theoretic security \cite{cong2}, compute-and-forward \cite{nazer}, and distributed source coding \cite{zamir1} (see \cite{BK:Zamir} for an overview).
 It is well known that the design of a lattice code consists of two essentially separate problems: AWGN coding and shaping.
 AWGN coding is addressed by the notion of AWGN-good lattices \cite{Poltyrev,zamir}.
-Informally, AWGN-goodness means that if the fundamental volume of the lattice is slightly greater than that of the ``noise sphere", the error probability of infinite lattice decoding could be made arbitrarily small.
-Recently, several new lattice constructions with good performance have been introduced \cite{ldpclattice,IntegerLDLC,Pietro13,ldlc}.
+Recently, several new lattice constructions with good performance have been introduced \cite{ldpclattice,PietroZB18,ldlc}.
 On the other hand, shaping takes care of the finite power constraint of the Gaussian channel.
-Capacity-achieving shaping techniques include Voronoi shaping \cite{zamir} and lattice Gaussian shaping \cite{LingBel13}.
-Despite these significant progresses, an explicit construction of lattice codes achieving the capacity of the Gaussian channel is still missing up until now.
+Capacity-achieving shaping techniques include Voronoi shaping \cite{zamir} and lattice Gaussian shaping \cite{LingBel13,Forney_Wei_89,Kschischang_Pasupathy}.
+Despite these significant progresses, an explicit construction of lattice codes achieving the capacity of the Gaussian channel is still open (since this work was completed, we have become aware of the work \cite{PietroZB18} which shows low density Construction-A (LDA) lattices achieve capacity when the signal-to-noise ratio (SNR) $>1$ in magnitude).